chrisbranson/ruby_identicon/README.md

 Creating an identicon and returning a binary string

     blob = RubyIdenticon.create("RubyIdenticon")

     # optional, save to a file
     File.open("ruby_identicon.png", "wb") do |f| f.write(blob) end

+Creating an identicon and returns in base64 format

+    base64 = RubyIdenticon.create_base64("RubyIdenticon")

 ## Customising the identicon